Q. I'm worried that my child may have a substance abuse problem but how can I tell?

 Vitality Unlimited offers the following range of services at our various facilities:

-- Outpatient treatment: Designed for individuals who have substance abuse problems but do not suffer from medical or mental health issues, are ready to change, and have a stable living environment.
+- Outpatient Treatment: Designed for individuals who have substance use disorders, but do not suffer from medical issues, are ready to change, and have a stable living environment.
+Our Certified Community Behavioral Health Clinics (CCBHC) provide a wide range of outpatient services for those with substance use disorders and their families.
+For a list of services see Outpatient Services under the (Treatments) tab above.

-- Intensive Outpatient treatment: Designed for individuals who have substance abuse problems and other complicating factors, but would do better in their own living environment.
+- Intensive Outpatient Treatment: Designed for individuals who have substance use disorders and other complicating factors, or co-occurring, mental, emotional or behavioral health issues, but would do better in their own living environment.
 Individuals participate in about 9 hours of therapy weekly and receive individual/group therapy, case management services, medication management, family therapy, recreational therapy, and psychiatric support as needed.

 - Residential/Inpatient treatment: After detoxification, individuals enter 24-hour live-in facilities staffed full-time with addiction treatment and mental health personnel.